crenteriam/crenteriam.github.oi/training/stata/introducing-the-software.md

 | **4**         | [Load, Import, and Save](#Load)  |
 | **5**         | [Data Editor, Variables Manager and Variable Types](#DataEditor)  |

-### Introduction {#Introduction}
 The goal of this module is to give you a first introduction to the software.
 After this module you must be familiar with Stata's environment and having programmed basic commands.
 In this module, you will learn: 1) Stata's software environment, 2) getting help in Stata, 3) programming syntax, and 4) manage files (load, import, and save).

-Introduction to the Environment.
-Watch the mini-lecture Getting Started with Stata.
-Then, watch Stephen Weinberg’s video Introduction to Stata to see some examples and extended lecture about Stata’s environment.
+### Introduction to the Environment.

+Watch the mini-lecture [Getting Started with Stata](https://www.youtube.com/watch?v=Y2qrqCxvV8k&t=321s).
+Then, watch Stephen Weinberg’s video [Introduction to Stata](https://vimeo.com/85223391) to see some examples and extended lecture about Stata’s environment.

 <u>Practice I</u>